Rakeshmonkee/DMA/readme.md

 ### Custom Direct Memory Access (DMA) Firmware Guide

-This guide has been made, and is for educational use only
+This guide has been made and is for educational use only

 > [!IMPORTANT]